Wondering how to monitor internet usage for your child’s tablet or computer? Here are some things you may not have thought of!

-When it comes to technology, one of the biggest advantages for homeschool families is the internet.
+When it comes to technology, one of the biggest advantages for homeschooling families is the internet.
 Packed with resources and unlimited knowledge all within a few clicks.
 It can also be a dangerous place that brings children closer to less than savory information and people.
 As parents, it is our job to protect our children from the dangers of the world including other people on the internet.
 The best way to do this is to monitor your child’s internet usage.

 Limit where devices can be used.